install.packages("pak") #IF NOT ALREADY INSTALLED

 The shape of these points hollow circles (by changing the default shape from R’s shape 16 to shape 21).

 The latter change is important because shape 16 only supports the color aesthetic, whereas shape 21 supports both color (for the stroke/outline) and fill (for the interior).
-This gives us more flexibility in our design.
+This affords more flexibility in design choices.

 Specifically, by default, theme_plus() set the interior color for points to "transparent", resulting in hollow circles.
 This allows partial overlaps between points to be more readily distinguishable—though, of course, total overlap would still not discernible.

-There is something we can do with our design to address even “extreme overplotting,” i.e., when points would overlap fully.
-It first requires us to switch from mapping species to color instead of to fill.
+There is something I can do with this design to address even “extreme overplotting,” i.e., when points would overlap fully.
+It first requires me to switch from mapping species to color instead of to fill.
 This will cause theme_plus() to pivot to making the strokes of the points black:

 #SAME GRAPH AS BEFORE EXCEPT...